8 ways to encourage employees to share your content on social media

 So you’ve done a great job launching your employee advocacy program.
 You’ve established your goals, gained the buy-in of both employees and management—and successfully completed your pilot program.
-But once the initial excitement has faded, you notice that employees aren’t sharing as much as before.
+However, once the initial excitement fades, you notice that employees aren’t sharing as much as before.

 So how do you encourage employees to share your content on social media?